devleaks/followthegreens/docs/plugin.md

 The system works by highlighting taxiway lights in front of the aircraft.
 The pilot only has to follow the green lights, and stop on red lights.

-But now, there is more.
-There is a 4th dimension.
+But now, there is a 4th dimension.

 Space.
-The final frontier. _Time_.
+The final frontier? _Time_.
 The ultimate frontier.

 # Follow the greens